|Nutrition Facts (per serving)|

 Tomato concassé (pronounced "conk-a-SAY") is a fancy culinary term to describe tomatoes that have been peeled, seeded and roughly chopped.
-Here's a demo on how to make tomato concassé.

-Note: This recipe calls for 1 quart of the classic tomato sauce, which is one of the five so-called mother sauces of the culinary arts.
+This recipe calls for 1 quart of the classic tomato sauce, which is one of the five so-called mother sauces of the culinary arts.
 You could instead use 1 quart of basic tomato pasta sauce, which is easier to make.

-- 1 quart of tomato sauce
+1 quart tomato sauce

-- 3/4 cup onion (finely chopped)
+3/4 cup finely chopped onion

-- 2 cups tomato concassé
+2 cups tomato concassé

-- 1/4 cup parsley (chopped)
+1/4 cup chopped fresh parsley

-- In a heavy-bottomed saucepan, sauté the onions until they're translucent, about 5 minutes.
+In a heavy-bottomed saucepan, sauté the onions until they're translucent, about 5 minutes.

-- Add the tomatoes and garlic and continue to sauté until the tomatoes are soft, about 10 minutes.
+Add the tomatoes and garlic and continue to sauté until the tomatoes are soft, about 10 minutes.

-- Add the tomato sauce, bring to a simmer and reduce for about 10 minutes.
+Add the tomato sauce, bring to a simmer and reduce for about 10 minutes.

 Season with the salt and pepper and serve right away.